 Inventories.
 The Company records its corn inventory at fair value only when the Company's cost of corn purchased exceeds the market value for corn.
-The Company determines the market value of corn and dry distiller's grain based upon Level 1 inputs using quoted market prices.
-The Company records its ethanol, isobutanol and hydrocarbon inventory at market using Level 2 inputs.
+The Company determines the market value of corn and dry distillers grain based upon Level 1 inputs using quoted market prices.
+The Company records its isobutanol, hydrocarbon and ethanol inventory at market using Level 2 inputs.

 2020 Notes.
 The Company has estimated the fair value of the 2020 Notes to be \$13.5 million at June 20, 2017, the date the Company exchanged the 2017 Notes for the 2020 Notes, utilizing a binomial lattice model.
-The Company has elected to account for the 2020 Notes using the amortized cost method and reported at \$12.6 million, net of debt discount and issuance costs at December 31, 2018.
+The Company accounted for the 2020 Notes using the amortized cost method and reported \$13.9 million and \$12.6 million as of December 31, 2019 and 2018, respectively, net of debt discount and issuance costs.

 2020 Notes Embedded Derivative.
-The Company had estimated the fair value of the embedded derivative on a stand-alone basis to be \$0.4 million at December 31, 2018 based upon Level 3 inputs.
-See Note 7, Embedded Derivatives and Derivative Warrant Liabilities, for the fair value inputs used to estimate the fair value of the 2020 Notes with and without the embedded derivative and the fair value of the embedded derivative.
+The Company had estimated the fair value of the embedded derivative on a stand-alone basis to be \$0 at December 31, 2019 based upon Level 3 inputs.
+See Note 7, Embedded Derivatives, for the fair value inputs used to estimate the fair value of the 2020 Notes with and without the embedded derivative and the fair value of the embedded derivative.